Getting to know each other

 What about my kids?

-Due to current restrictions all City Kids is online every Sunday at 9:00am.
+We have City Kids every Sunday at 9:00 am on zoom and 10:00 am in person.
 We believe that kids should have a blast at church every single week - and at City Kids, we make this a priority.
 The other thing we make a priority is your children’s safety.
 Since your child's safety is our highest concern, we do require you to message us for us to send you information to join our online City Kids.
 We look forward to hearing from you!

 Ready to check out Victory City Church?
 We can't wait to meet you.
 Simply fill out the form below and we'll make sure to give you the VIP treatment upon your first visit.